MhmedRjb/general_customization/README.md

 1. fetch party balance in sales invoice and purchser invoice
 1. Enhance the General Ledger report to include item details under general ladger with items name:
     1. Incorporate item rows into the report.
-    1. Enable selection of both suppliers and customers simultaneously, designed specifically for Common Party Accounting. ⚠️⚠️⚠️ if customer and and supplier have the same name otherwise there will be unwanted rows but the report will stay right i will edit this in future
+    1. Enable selection of both suppliers and customers simultaneously, designed specifically for Common Party Accounting.

-⚠️: this report not support the discount in the invoice we will add it later ⚠️ probelm in free item

 ![invoice details](https://github.com/user-attachments/assets/2093fa6d-dec9-4f66-a3a2-8bbbae855d3e)